-It’s not uncommon for customers to buy a property for a close family member when they go to university or using part of the growing equity in their own home to help with the purchase of a rental property for a family member.
+It’s not uncommon for customers to buy a property for a close family member when they go to university or to use part of the growing equity in their own home to help with the purchase of a rental property for a family member.

 For purchases that are planned, these customers look for a property that is likely to grow in value, such as a property near good transport links or local amenities e.g. schools, colleges, shops, doctor surgeries etc.